UBCecohydro/data.public/Lathuilliere_etal_SM_Data_Measurements_README.txt

 Lathuilliere, M.J., Pinto Jr, O.B., Johnson, M.J., Jassal, R.S., Dalmagro, H.J.,
 Leite, N.K., Speratti, A., Krampe, D., Couto, E.G. Soil CO2 concentration and efflux dynamics of a tree island in the Pantanal wetland.
-Submitted to Journal of Geophysical Research - Biogeosciences
+Journal of Geophysical Research - Biogeosciences,
+doi: 10.1002/2017JG003877.

-These data are the measurements taken at the tree island site located in the Brazilian Pantanal located at 16°29’52” S, 56°24’47” W.
+These data are the measurements taken at the tree island site located in the Brazilian Pantanal located at 16Â°29â€™52â€ S, 56Â°24â€™47â€ W.

 Description of data per header